Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 What is Inclusive Design?

 Accessing digital content is a civil right.
-Everyone should have equal access, yet numerous accessibility barriers keep people from accessing the web.
+Everyone should have equal access, yet numerous digital accessibility barriers keep people from accessing the web.
 Inclusive design aims to break down those barriers and exclusion points by working inclusivity and accessibility into product design and design processes.
-By embracing inclusive design, organizations can create products and services that accommodate a diverse group of users.
+By embracing inclusive design, organizations can create more inclusive products and services that accommodate a diverse group of users.

-Inclusive Design Vs. Accessible Design
+Inclusive Design vs. Accessible Design vs. Universal Design

-Accessible design, for example, is focused on designing digital content that can be used by all users, particularly those with disabilities.
+Accessible design, for example, focuses on designing digital content that is accessible to all users, particularly those with disabilities.
 The goal is to ensure that no user is excluded from accessing and using websites, web or mobile apps, and other digital content.

 Inclusive design, on the other hand, is focused on creating digital content that works for a broad range of people, their various abilities, and their various contexts, situations, and environments.
-Where inclusive design differs from accessible design is that it doesn’t necessarily address a user’s particular need but rather provides tools and features that users can choose from to meet their specific needs.
+Where inclusive design differs from accessible design is that it doesn’t necessarily address a user’s particular need but instead provides tools and features that users can choose from to meet their specific needs.

 Additionally, inclusive design usually leads to designers and developers creating more robust design solutions that anticipate and address a wider range of user needs beyond accessibility compliance.